wp-plugins-mirror/wordfence/readme.txt

 == Changelog ==

+= 7.1.4 =
+* Improvement: Added additional XSS detection capabilities.
+* Change: Initial preparation for GDPR compliance.
+Additional changes will be included in an upcoming release to meet the GDPR deadline.
+* Change: Reworked Live Traffic/Rate Limiting human and bot detection to function without cookies.
+* Change: Removed the wfvt_ cookie as it was no longer necessary.
+* Change: Better debug messaging for scan forking.
+* Fix: PHP deprecation notices no longer suppress those of old OpenSSL or WordPress.
+* Fix: Fixes to the deprecated OpenSSL version detection and alerting to handle non-patch version numbers.
+* Fix: Added detection for and fixed a very large pcre.backtrack_limit setting that could cause scans to fail, when modified by other plugins.
+* Fix: Scan issue alert emails no longer incorrectly show high sensitivity was enabled.
+* Fix: Fixed wrapping of long strings on the Diagnostics page.

 = 7.1.3 =
 * Improvement: Improved the performance of our config table status check.
 * Improvement: The IP address of the user activating Wordfence is now used by the breached password check until an admin successfully logs in.